Privacy Policy

 Personal data of our clients’ representatives.
 This information comprises the name and position of individual persons with our client, contact information, language preferences, dietary restrictions, and specific areas of interest.
 Providing legal services to our clients.

-Marketing activities, such as sending newsletters on legal topics of interest or inviting to seminars and other events organized by us.
+Marketing activities, such as sending newsletters on legal topics of interest or invititations to seminars and other events organized by us.

 Legitimate interest in providing legal services to our clients.